-We rely on donations, membership, and income from courses to cover our running costs and donations for our soup kitchen.
+We rely on donations, membership, and income from courses to cover our running costs, various special projects, and our soup kitchen.

-We can take credit card/debit card payments onsite, and we accept cash.
-Otherwise electronic payments are preferred.
+We can take credit card/debit card payments onsite.
+Electronic payments are preferred.

 PAYFAST Payments

-To donate by card payment, please click here.
+To donate by card payment, please email johannesburg@kagyu.org.za for a payment link.

 BANKING DETAILS